bigsan/rundeck/README.md

    AD_USERBASEDN               Base DN to search for users, this is the OU which recursive searches for users will be performed on, e.g. "ou=People,dc=test1,dc=example,dc=com"
    AD_ROLEBASEDN               Base DN for role membership search, this is where your "rundeck" AD user group is, e.g. "ou=Groups,dc=test1,dc=example,dc=com".
    AD_SUPPLEMENTALROLES        Comma-separated list of role names (defaults to "admin, user").
 All of the given role names will be automatically added to authenticated users.
 You can use this to provide a "default" role or roles for all users.
+   AD_ADMINROLES               Comma-separated list of admin role names (defaults to "").
+All of the given role names will be automatically added to admin group.
    AD_MULTIAUTH                Enable multiple authentication modules, Ldap --> PropertyFile.

 ```